Alfresco/alfresco-ansible-deployment/docs/deployment-guide.md

 By default the playbook will deploy and configure a Postgres server for you.
 That server is a basic PostgreSQL setup with no specific optimization or features.
 For example, it doesn't provide any high availability mechanism.

 > This server also requires to NOT have a sudo configuration with `requirestty` set.

-Please be aware that a change in Postgres configuration (e.g. pg_hba) can trigger a service restart and application downtime.
-For this reason you may want to run the playbook only during a scheduled maintenance window.

 If you'd prefer to use an external database server you can override the `repo_db_url` variable.